datacarpentry/image-processing/_episodes/06-blurring.md

 In the example shown above, the kernel is square, with a dimension of seven pixels.

-To apply the kernel to the current pixel, an average of the the color values of the pixels surrounding it is calculated, weighted by the values in the kernel.
+To apply the kernel to the current pixel, an average of the the colour values of the pixels surrounding it is calculated, weighted by the values in the kernel.
 In a Gaussian blur, the pixels nearest the center of the kernel are given more weight than those far away from the center.